 Cala Pada is undoubtedly one of the beaches quitest Of the municipality of Santa Eulària in terms of its environment.
 Reaching it is not complicated, since it is well signposted and even the public transport service It makes stop in her in the summer months.

-It is a place great to spend the day with the kids because the The slope of the sea is not too steep, so they can play quietly on the shore without running too many risks. its water is clear, alternates areas of sand and rocks and it is not at the mercy of strong currents.
+It is a place great to spend the day with the kids because the The slope of the sea is not too steep, so they can play quietly on the shore without taking too many risks. its water is clear, alternates areas of sand and rocks and it is not at the mercy of strong currents.

 La proximity of hotels and hostels it dominates in it, as well as families, tourists of all nationalities who seek, first of all, to spend a quiet day in their hammocks.
 On the other hand, if that plan is not to your liking, you can also choose to rent a velomar, scuba diving or, if you dare, do 'parasailing' or what is the same, to elevate yourself 50 meters of height above the sea with a parachute dragged by a motorboat.